dennyabrahamsinaga/dennysinaga.com/content/blog/uoftctf-2024.md

 >
 > https://storage.googleapis.com/out-of-the-bucket/src/index.html

-In this challenge, we are given a URl contains a bucket.
+In this challenge, we are given a URL that contains a bucket.

 ![img-chall](https://i.ibb.co/7pR8fsD/Screenshot-2024-01-15-164145.png)

-Since the challenge is about bucket, I assume that it would be something about secret files or secret string inside the bucket or outside the bucket.
+Since the challenge is about buckets, I assume that it would be something about secret files or secret strings inside the bucket or outside the bucket.
 Then, it would be something related to directory listing.
-Thus, I start accessing all directories by removing the last path like these URLs:
+So I start to access all directories by removing the last path like these URLs:
 - https://storage.googleapis.com/out-of-the-bucket/src/index.html
 - https://storage.googleapis.com/out-of-the-bucket/src/
 - https://storage.googleapis.com/out-of-the-bucket/

-In the third attempt which is the root directory gives us following bucket listing result:
+The third attempt, which is the root directory, gives us the following bucket listing result:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <ListBucketResult